jdiejim/pokedex-blog/README.md

 ```

 We are done!
+Give yourself a high five!

+Go ahead and start your application to see the result.

-Run the app and click on your favorite pokemon to see more information about it.
+Click on your favorite Pokemon and see their details displayed.

 ![pokedex](./screenshots/pokedex.png)